workshopdemos/doggos-gse/README_BridgeForGit-Admin & Developer.md

 <img src='images/bridge/b4g8.png' width='30%'>

 Enter the Github url.
 The Url will be of the format https://github.com/theworkshopuser/doggos-custxx.
-Replace xx with your user id number.
+Replace XX with the number in your User ID.

 <img src='images/bridge/b4g9.png' width='30%'>